The5thAxiom/The5thAxiom/README.md

 A web scraper to get information about our faculty at VIT Chennai.
 Made for [Adrenaline/FOSS Day](https://lugvitc.github.io/#/events#adrenaline).

 ## [🥣 My Cookbook](https://github.com/The5thAxiom/cookbook)
-Featuring a React.js frontend and flask backend, this is a (still WIP) website for keeping track of the stuff I like to cook.
+A typescript React frontend with a flask REST api, a WIP site for keeping track of the stuff I like to cook!

 ## [🛒 Samazon](https://github.com/The5thAxiom/samazon)
 HTML, CSS, Javascript and PHP a (still WIP) simple mock e-commerce site made like they used to in the good old days.
 Samazon, we find what you want and give it to you!